Luke 12:49-56

 Those who accept Jesus are seen to betray their country, their families, even their sanity.
 And so they can be tried as ‘enemies of the people’, ostracized and mocked, or locked up in psychiatric units.

-And even in our society today, with its commitment to a ‘peace’ based on ‘tolerance’, but a ‘tolerance’ that is based on moral relativity (who can say what is right and wrong?) and therefore can never really bring peace, any who might proclaim that Jesus is Lord, that the Bible as understood by the people of God is the word of God, that there is such a thing as objective right and wrong, that there is a decision that we have to make, will be – at the least – questioned with some hostility.
+And even in our society today, with its pursuit of unity through 'tolerance’, but a ‘tolerance’ that is based on moral relativity (who can say what is right and wrong?) and therefore can never bring real peace, any who might proclaim an absolute that Jesus is Lord, that the Bible as understood by the people of God is the word of God, that there is such a thing as objective right and wrong, that there is a decision that we have to make, will be – at the least – questioned with some hostility.

 But there is one more important thing that needs to be said.

-Those who choose him, who come to him, who receive his death for themselves, are called to love their enemies, to pray for those who hate them, and to be willing to suffer so that those who are enemies of God will come to know the love of God.
+Those who receive Jesus as Son of God, who choose him, come to him and submit to him, are called to love their enemies, to pray for those who hate them, and to be willing to suffer so that those who are enemies of God will come to know the love of God.

 The glory of the Church, the people of God, is when we are prepared to suffer at their hands out of love for them.
 That is when we are closest to our Lord.

-And the hope of the Church, the people of God, is that one day – through our faithfulness and prayer and obedience and preaching and suffering and serving and giving - every knee will bow and every tongue acknowledge that Jesus Christ really is Lord.
+And the hope of the Church, the people of God, is that one day – through our coming to the fire, faithfulness and prayer and obedience and preaching and suffering and serving and giving - every knee will bow and every tongue acknowledge that Jesus Christ really is Lord.

 And when that day comes there will be true peace.